secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 1. Click the "Create track" button in the top right.
 1. Name your content track.
 Be descriptive about the topic or campaign that your track will be used for.
 If you're unsure, review the names of other content tracks to get an idea.
 The content track name is for internal use only and will not be shown to visitors.
 Each content track has to have a unique name.
 You cannot use duplicate names for content tracks.
 1. Choose to clone an existing content track, which will copy all assets from that content track into yours, or simply start from scratch.
 1. Choose the folder where your content track will live.
 Follow the current folder hierarchy for organization which is currently set up by team.
-If none of the folders accurately represent your content track, ping `@sdaily` to create a new folder in the structure.
 1. Tag your content track with labels that will tell everyone accessing the content track which channels it will be used on (internal use only).
-If you will be launching on a channel that doesn't exist from the picklist, ping `@sdaily` to add a track label for your channel.
 1. Click "Create Track".
 1. On the left panel, change the custom URL slug to be descriptive of the track with no stop words (and, the, etc.) - ex. `ci-aware`
 1. Add assets to your track by clicking the "Add content" button at the top right.
 A window will pop up with the content library.
 Use the sorting options at the top to quickly add content by topic, type, funnel stage, etc. PathFactory content tracks are meant to encourage content binging (visitors reading more than 1 asset to accelerate them in the pipeline by helping them self educate faster in one visit).
 So as best practice, have more than 1 asset in a track.